 HANDY TIP:- Drinking you green powder shot after you have eaten a spoonful of your turmeric paste is a great time to take it, as all the healthy oils in the paste will help your body absorb more of the nutrients from the greens.
 Perfect!

 Thank you for reading this post today.
 I know this turmeric paste will be an amazing addition to your diet and health regime.
-If you have any questions please let me know in the comments box below and I will be happy to help.
+If you have any questions please let me know in the comments box and I will be more than happy to help if I can.